We use cookies to deliver the best possible experience on our website. To learn more, visit our Privacy Policy.

 3. The DSP then uses that information to find publishers who are a good fit for the advertisers’ campaigns.

-A supply-side platform (SSP) is a type of software that allows publishers to sell advertising inventory to brands automatically, such as programmatic native and display placements.
+A supply-side platform (SSP) software allows publishers to sell advertising inventory to brands automatically, such as programmatic native and display placements.
 It’s essentially the publisher’s version of a DSP.

 SSPs are important for publishers because they can help them find the right brand partners and the most relevant ad content for their audiences, maximizing revenue and engagement.

 A data management platform (DMP) is a type of software that allows advertisers to collect, analyze, and manage customer data.
-This includes first-, second-, and third-party data obtained from a variety of online and offline sources, including websites, email, direct mail, call centers, apps, and social media.
+This includes first-party, second-party, and third-party data obtained from a variety of online and offline sources, including websites, email, direct mail, call centers, apps, and social media.

 Once the DMP has collected this data, the platform should be able to organize it, extract insights from it, and use it to fuel new, programmatically targeted campaigns.